Trodelvy® (sacituzumab govitecan-hziy)

 Before receiving TRODELVY, tell your healthcare provider about all of your medical conditions, including if you have been told that you carry a gene for uridine diphosphate-glucuronosyl transferase 1A1 (UGT1A1)*28.
 People who carry this gene have an increased risk of getting side effects with TRODELVY, especially low white blood cell counts, a fever while your white blood cell count is low, and low red blood cell counts.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Certain medicines may affect the way TRODELVY works.
+Certain medicines may affect the way TRODELVY works and may increase your risk of side effects.

 What are the common side effects?1

-• Decreased white blood cell (leukocyte and lymphocyte) and red blood cell counts
+• Decreased white blood cell counts

 • Feeling tired or weak